RyanCarey/abm-platform/README.md

 * Randomness: The percentage of a cells move that will be random.
 * Colour: Possible cell type colours are: Red('ro'), Blue('bo'), Purple('mo'), Green('go') and Yellow('yo').
 * Left Placed: Selecting this option will initialise all cells of the particular time close to the left wall of the environment.
 * Stem Cell: Selecting this option will allow this type of cell to have stem cell behaviour.
+A stem cell will change the type of its progeny depending upon its local ligand concentration and the stem threshold specified in the main menu.
+Progeny will be either of the same type (stem cell replication), or the type below (1 -> 2 -> 3 -> 4).
+Note that type 4 cells cannot be stem cells.
+Unselecting this option means that all types will only produce the same type.

 ## Border Settings
 This window allows the specification of each border within the environment.
-Possible options are 'Reflecting', 'Absorbing' and 'Killing'.
 ![Border Screen](border_screen.png)
 * Reflecting: Cells will bounce off these walls.
 * Absorbing: Upon contact, these cells will stick to these walls.
 * Killing: Upon contact, these cells will die and be removed from the simulation.